 Myth: Patients don’t get to be on a medication once the clinical trial is complete:.
 In many cases, if a medication is working, a patient is able to stay on the drug after the trial is over.
 It’s important that that information is communicated as part of the informed consent process — patients should be encouraged to ask this question directly.

 Myth: A placebo is administered as one arm of every trial.
-While it is true that some studies do use placebos, if a patient’s condition is life-threatening or serious, a placebo would never be used.
+While it is true that some studies do use placebos, if a patient’s condition is life-threatening or serious, a placebo would rarely be used.
 For example, as noted above, cancer patients almost never receive a placebo as part of a clinical trial.

 Myth: Patients have to pay to be in a clinical trial.
 Patients have a better chance of getting paid to be in a trial than having to pay to be in one!
 In general, insurance will cover standard of care received during a clinical trial, and patients are not charged for access to experimental therapies.
 Again, this should be spelled out quite clearly in the informed consent.